 New faces with fresh ideas can be a tremendous resource and refreshing to a nonprofit’s staff of fundraisers.
-Enthusiasm is a great morale booster across the board, but channeling a newcomer’s energy is key to ensure the mission’s course and staying within the campaign’s focus.
+Enthusiasm is a great morale booster across the board; however, channeling a newcomer’s energy is key to ensure staying the mission’s course and keeping within the campaign’s focus.

 Mentoring the beginner

-Assigning the beginner with a creative task will either affirm a good or bad hire status.
+Assigning the beginner to complete a creative task will affirm either a good or bad hire status.
 Key fundraising professionals take initiative, use creative thought and understand donors.

 Learning the donor’s personality traits and quirks are vital to any campaign, and while this takes some seasoning, a newcomer may find ways to achieve this that older fundraisers are blind to.
 Listening goes both ways — hear the beginner out.